DeXP/dexp.github.io/_posts/articles/2017-01-09-nuklear-intro.md

 Both SDL2 and GDI+ are able to load pictures.
 But there is an additional dependency for SDL when loading JPG and PNG - SDL_image.
 It is pretty simple to get rid of: use [stb_image.h](https://github.com/nothings/stb) if the project is compiling with SDL.

 Not everything was good with GDI+ either.
 Namely, the GDI+ driver for Nuklear was not able to render images using GDI+.
 I had to implement it myself ([Pull Request](https://github.com/vurtun/nuklear/pull/316)).
-Now everything is fixed and the code in the official repository.
+Now everything is fixed and the code is in the official repository.

 The code for loading the image via stb_image for OpenGL: